yangyutu/llm_book.github.io/_sources/docs/chapter_application_IR/information_retrieval_fundamentals_part1.md

-## Note On Bibliography And Software
+## Note on Bibliography and Software

 ### Bibliography
 For excellent reviews in neural information retrieval, see {cite}`guo2020deep, mitra2018introduction, lin2021pretrained`